How To Send and Receive Bitcoin

 If this is the case, simply follow the instructions.

-Receiving Bitcoins In Your Wallet
+How To Receive Bitcoins In Your Wallet

 Once you’ve bought some Bitcoin, it will be stored in the exchange wallet you bought it at.
 It’s not advisable to store your Bitcoin in these exchange wallets for long as they’re susceptible to being hacked.

 Receiving Bitcoin is easy.
-Whether you’re sending it yourself or somebody else is sending it to you, just give the sender the public address and they can send it to you, and it will arrive.
+Whether you’re sending it yourself or somebody else is sending it to you, just give the sender the public address and they can send Bitcoin to you, and it will arrive.

 Remember Bitcoin transactions are irreversible, so if you copy paste the public address, treble check it’s correct, because if it’s wrong your Bitcoin could go missing forever.